staspk/os-setup/README.md

 # OS-Setup
+## Description
-## Collection of scripts & files to setup/debloat/customize an OS on a clean install.
+-Collection of scripts & files to setup/debloat/customize an OS on a clean install.

 ### Windows 11:Home Instructions